Nattanan-Petchsuk026/TrailTeller-Projects/README.md

 # TrailTeller

+TrailTeller is an AI-powered mobile prototype that helps users create  personalized travel itineraries.
+Built for MFU Software Engineering Case
+Study, this app focuses on demonstrating AI workflow and mobile UX  without backend deployment.
 TrailTeller is a **mobile travel-planning prototype** built with **React Native** and powered by **LLM + LangChain**.
 It demonstrates an intelligent workflow for creating personalized itineraries, including destination recommendations, daily plans, budget estimates, and browsing flight/hotel suggestions.